-The scale of the task should not be underestimated, nor should the urgency of action.
-This research shows that this can be done, but the amount of effort, and the degree of active planning and direction required, are unprecedented in peacetime.
+Outside of the social housing market, there is currently very little activity in energy efficiency retrofit, and very little capacity.
+The scale of the task should not be underestimated, nor the urgency of action.
+This research shows that scaling output is possible, but the amount of effort, and the degree of active planning and direction required, are unprecedented.

-Previous CITB research has already identified a skills deficit in the specialist skills needed to repair, maintain and improve traditional buildings.
-Even before taking the additional demand created by the drive for Net Zero into account, hundreds of workers would have to be either recruited or retrained to meet the demand for work on older buildings.
+Latest data from the CCC based on their balanced scenario estimates a cost of £254bn for domestic and £108bn for non-domestic retrofit over the next 30 years.
+Previous CITB research has identified a skills deficit in the specialist skills needed to repair, maintain and improve traditional buildings.
+Even before taking the additional demand created by the drive for Net Zero into account, we estimated that, in England, 7,000 workers will need to be either recruited or retrained to meet the demand for work on these older buildings.